ucsb-cs148-w26/pj02-ai-cooking/team/sprint01/lec07.md

 Andy finished implementing the image scanner and recipe generator.
 However, the scanned items don't get inputted into the inventory yet.

-Daniel made suggestions on the upcoming features of the app that's going to be implemented.

-Yuxi added the thought of adding a reminder of expiration.

-We discussed our future tasks for the app.
+We all discussed our future goals for the app.

+Daniel and Yuxi made suggestions on future features of the app.

 We updated the Kanban Board with future tasks and everyone assigned themselves a task.